 IGGeneratorCallback.finished() and SimplifierCallback.finished() have a grammar (Initial Grammar in case of IGG) as their only argument.
+NonGrammaticalInputProcessorCallback.finished() has that argument, as well.

 SchemaGeneratorCallback.finished() has two Strings as arguments: schema is the actual string representation of the resulting schema, extension is a file extension of the result (such as "dtd" or "xsd") which the framework will use when saving the result in a file.